dekarrin/mtgdb/README.md

 Scripts:
 * `createdb.py` - Will create the new DB.
 If pointing at an existing one, it will be overwritten.
-* `prepdata.py` - Will take an exported decklist csv file and prep it for insertion into a database inventory, excluding any that already exist.
+* `import.py` - Will take an exported decklist csv file and insert into inventory database, excluding any that already exist and only updating count for cases where that is the only thing that difers.